• Skip to primary navigation

 4. Use heavy cream or heavy whipping cream for the ganache.
 Don’t use whole milk or half in half.
 It won’t give you the same result.

-5. Stir the ganache together with a metal spoon.
+5. Stir the ganache with a metal spoon.
 I wouldn’t recommend using a whisk.
 Stir the cream and chocolate together slowly.

 Recipe FAQs